gruns/utilbin/Add_Utility.md

 ```

 then no <textarea> input box will be presented in the web GUI and no input data
-accepted via the REST API or CLI.
-Utilities with options but without the
+will be accepted via the REST API or CLI.
+Utilities without the `[INPUT]`
-`[INPUT]` positional argument usually generate, not process, data.
-Examples
+positional argument usually generate, not process, data.
+Examples include
-include password generators, UUID generators, etc.
+password generators, UUID generators, etc.

 Options enumerated under `Options:` are made available in the web GUI, REST API,
 and CLI.
 For example